yoshitomo-matsubara/supervised-compression/README.md

 Note that the training process is done offline (i.e., on single machines).

 ## Update: Extended version of this work
-We significantly extended this work and defined supervised compression for split computing (SC2).
+[Our new work](https://github.com/yoshitomo-matsubara/sc2-benchmark#citation) is built on this project, and we significantly extended this work and defined supervised compression for split computing (SC2).
 We introduced new benchmark metrics and published `sc2bench`, a pip-installable Python package for SC2 problems.
-We also conducted even larger-scale experiments in [our new work](https://github.com/yoshitomo-matsubara/sc2-benchmark#citation).
+We also conducted even larger-scale experiments.
 The more advanced project with code and preprint are available [here](https://github.com/yoshitomo-matsubara/sc2-benchmark).

 ## Input Compression vs. Supervised Compression